KrissAndersons/omdbapiSearch/README.md

 Before start you should create env file from .env.example and add these environment variables. they can be changed if nesecery.

 DB_CONNECTION=mariadb

 DB_HOST=mariadb

 DB_PORT=3306

 DB_DATABASE=movies

 DB_USERNAME=dbuser

 DB_PASSWORD=dbpasword

 OMDBAPI_KEY=yoromdbapikey #from omdbapi.com

-in .env file.

-To star project I have to start desktop docker, open wsl ubuntu and run these commands
+To star project I have to start desktop docker, open wsl ubuntu in project dir and run these commands

 composer install